jekyll-octopod/jekyll-octopod.github.io.source/pages/usage.md

 $ octopod deploy
 {% endhighlight %}

 *Warning*: The Rsync settings in your `_config.yml` are mandatory for this last step.
-But it is no problem to upload the generated website from the `_site` subdirectory via FTP or something.
+If you don't wish to use rsync, uploading the website from the `_site` subdirectory via FTP or whichever tool you prefer works just fine.

 _Continue with [The command line tool](/command_line)_.